-Read the article written by Carl O’Brien, in the Irish Times this week about the influences on career choices.
+Read an article written by Carl O’Brien, in the Irish Times about the influences on career choices.
 “Mothers are the single biggest influence on students choosing their career options even though they may be out of touch with developments in work and education”

 Education is about opening your mind to all possibilities and opportunities, all the while understanding that learning does not begin and end with one qualification.